Bring the flavors of the middle east to your dessert table this fall with this apple quince crisp with cardamom and rosewater.

 You could eat quince raw, but I highly discourage this.
 Quince has a very sour and bitter taste.
 The magic of quince is when it is cooked.
 The flesh softens and becomes quite aromatic.
 Like pears and apples, quince flesh quickly oxidizes and browns when peeled and chopped.
 The addition of lemon juice keeps it from turning brown and ugly.

-Quince is native to parts of Asia, Armenia, Turkey, Georgia, Iran and Afghanistan.
-I have seen several quince trees flourish here in Southern California, too.
-If you don’t have your own tree, you can find quince in middle eastern grocery stores and some farmer’s markets.
+You can find quince in middle eastern markets.
+They grow well here in California, so you could probably find them at your local farmer’s markets.
 My local Persian market sells quince as early as summer, but again, it is at its peak in the autumn months.

 Because quince is beloved amongst us Persians, I gave my crisp a Persian twist and added cardamom and rosewater.
 All of the aromas that came from this dish made me swoon.
 This is not your ordinary fruit crisp.